 - The obligations being placed on the recipient of the information being disclosed.

-So in summary – keep you mouth shut until you have a well-drafted Non-Disclosure Agreement in place!
+So in summary – keep your mouth shut until you have a well-drafted Non-Disclosure Agreement in place!

-For help protecting and exploiting your confidential information, call Sam on 1300 654 590 or email her at email@example.com
+For help protecting and exploiting your confidential information, call Andrew on 1300 654 590 or email us at firstname.lastname@example.org.